Board of Directors

 Fred has a background in power electronics including a Bachelor of Science Degree in Electrical Engineering from Fairleigh Dickinson University.
 He also holds a Master’s Degree in Business Administration from Pepperdine University.

-Steven Sokolsky, Senior Project Manager
+Steven Sokolsky, Program Manager

 Prior to joining CALSTART, Steve developed natural gas vehicle infrastructure specifications and assisted airports in the deployment of alternative fuels programs while employed by Bevilacqua-Knight, Inc., Resource Dynamics Corp., and the California Energy Commission.
 He has a Bachelor’s degree in International Business from California State University Sacramento.